 Keep in mind that Original Medicare does not cover most vision care, dental care, hearing aids, or RX drugs (though you can buy add-on plans).
 If you can get any of that extra care through an existing health plan in your early 60s, usually at work, make sure to use the benefits to the fullest before you turn 65 and join Medicare.

 Another option for some are Medicare Advantage plans, whereby you sign up with licensed private insurers that by law must provide all your Medicare Part A and Part B benefits.
-Advantage Plans cover Medicare services and prescription drug coverage under one bundled premium, often for around $30 a month.
+Advantage Plans cover Medicare services and prescription drug coverage under one bundled monthly premium, often for around $30 a month.
 Once you join Medicare, you may see that some services are covered more generously than ACA plans or employer insurance — like Medicare’s inpatient hospital stays, post-care rehabilitation facilities, ambulance rides, and hospice treatment.

 Pre-Medicare Health Insurance Options